The best parts of Apple’s ‘Hi, Speed’ launch didn’t involve speed

 And indeed, when he started to talk about the availability of Verizon’s 5G network, it involved stuff like 5G access that’s superfast but targeted to specific venues such as stadiums and airports.
 (Not that most of us are spending much time in either at the moment.)
 And cities where Verizon’s ultra-wideband 5G isn’t quite available yet.
 And its new support for 5G in a form that’s easier to roll out more broadly—but nowhere near as fast as ultra-wideband.

-Every wireless carrier’s current 5G story is different, but in all cases, the gap between 5G hoopla and 5G reality remains cavernous.
+Every U.S. wireless carrier’s current 5G story is different, but in all cases, the gap between 5G hoopla and 5G reality remains cavernous.
 Many people who rush out to buy an iPhone 12 because it’s the first 5G iPhone may wonder what all the fuss is about.

 Now, I’m not saying that you shouldn’t take 5G into account when contemplating the purchase of an iPhone 12.
 But it’s not a decision that is likely to deliver huge amounts of instant gratification.
 Instead, it’s about future-proofing your purchase so that you’re ready as 5G does start to matter.